sist-cs120/project-doc/source/project4.rst

         # NODE1
         ping some-name-dot-com -n 10

+    - Objective 1 (1 point).
 TAs provide the domain name ``some-name-dot-com``.
 TAs check the reachability but do not count the RTT.

+    - Objective 2 (3 points).
+TAs use Wireshark on ``NODE2`` to monitor the DNS query and response packets.
+TAs should verify that ``NODE2`` functions as a local DNS server, providing recursive resolution on behalf of ``NODE1``: ``NODE2`` performs step-by-step iterative queries to external DNS servers.

 .. _sec-project4-task2-http:

 Task 2:  (1 points) HTTP
 ============================================================
-TODO: Diff Part 5

 HTTP (Hypertext Transfer Protocol, `RFC 1945`_) defines a way to distribute text and multimedia information over the Internet.
 Implement a simplified TCP handshake and sliding window scheme on ``NODE1`` to allow it to visit public HTTP resources.

 .. _`RFC 1945`:
     https://datatracker.ietf.org/doc/html/rfc1945